Office of the Secretary

-The mission of the Public Relations Division is to provide excellence in transportation through public outreach activities that result in an open, meaningful and informative dialogue between the agency, its employees and residents with the goal of achieving customer satisfaction among those who pay for and use the State's transportation system.
+The mission of the Community Relations Division is to provide excellence in transportation through public outreach activities that result in an open, meaningful and informative dialogue between the agency, its employees and residents with the goal of achieving customer satisfaction among those who pay for and use the State's transportation system.

 - Produce and support safety information campaigns that minimize the number of fatalities and injuries on our system.